aramis-lab/clinica/docs/CAPS/Specifications.md

     (Note that to make the display clearer, the rows contain successive tabs, which should not happen in an actual TSV file.)

-    This file describes the model that you want to create, you should include the factor and covariates in your generalized linear model as a column name in this TSV file.
-For example, the linear model formula is: `CorticalThickness = 1 + age + sex + group`, the contrasts (factors) `group`, `age` and `sex` are the covariates.
-All additional information is included in the log file.

-    The `group-<group_label>` key/value stands for the `group_label` for your analysis, this is really helpful when you run different analyses for different subjects, or when you run different analyses for same subjects.
+    The `group-<group_label>` key/value stands for the `group_label` for your analysis.
+It can be used to run different analyses for different subjects or different analyses for the same subjects.

     The example image here maps statistically significant differences in cortical thickness between a group of patients with Alzheimer’s disease and a group of healthy controls (yellow: correction at the vertex level; blue: correction at the cluster level).